Veeragopinath/CRUD/README.md

 # CRUD-operation

-## Build Setup
+## Initial Setup

-!important use node version v16.15.1
+use node version v16.15.1

 # install dependencies

 $ npm install

+!important --
-!important #for runing client server and json server , use two different terminals
+    for runing client server and json server , use two different terminals

 # For running client server ,which will be lisening on port localhost:3000